 Delivery instructions for selected films

-42. GSFF will cover one-way shipping costs only.
+44. GSFF will only cover one-way shipping costs for physical drives.

 Attending the festival